AdiAddons/AdiButtonAuras/README.md

 **_Display auras, and more, on action buttons._**

-AdiButtonAuras is a rewrite of Inline Aura, but with different [design decisions](https://github.com/Adirelle/AdiButtonAuras/blob/master/doc/Design.md) based on my experience on the latter.
+AdiButtonAuras is a rewrite of Inline Aura, but with different [design decisions](https://github.com/Adirelle/AdiButtonAuras/blob/master/doc/Design.md) based on my experience with the latter.

 AdiButtonAuras uses a set of rules that apply to one or more spells.
 Each rule can track an aura on one or more units and change the display of the spell accordingly.